 You will need a 4100mm length of 50x50mm timber for the rear on the ground which goes right from end to end.
 The two 4000mm 50x100mm beams at the top and the 4000mm 50x50 beam at the front leave room at each end for vertical corner beams in the next step.

 The main frame of the aviary hangs off the four corner posts.

-Install another set of horizontal supports as shown in Figure 3.1.
+Install another set of horizontal supports.

 Cut several lengths of 50x50mm timber in the lengths 550mm, 800mm, and 856mm to act as vertical supports.
 Most of this timber will be visible in the finished aviary so make sure it sits straight.

 The complete frame includes a door and entrance way, plus some further supporting beams at the front of the aviary.